lankydan/lankydanblog-jamstack/content/blog/2022/graphql/graphql-java-library-with-spring/index.md

 It is worth pointing out now, as it personally caused me a lot of confusion to begin with, that a "field" can mean two things:

 - The name of a query.
-- The field of a schema type.
+- A property/field in a schema type.

 This is important as it means that a `DataFetcher` can be linked to a query.
 In fact, every query __must__ have an associated `DataFetcher`.
 Not doing this will cause GraphQL query requests to fail as there is no entry point to begin processing the query.